Does neurofeedback work for anxiety?

 Neurofeedback Training Offers Help For Depression And It Can Dramatically Help With Anxiety.

-There are many ways to help the brain and help alleviate the anxious symptoms—talk therapy, drug therapy, biofeedback, meditation, lifestyle changes—and also a new type of therapy called neurofeedback.
+There are many ways to help the brain and help alleviate the anxious symptoms—talk therapy, drug therapy, biofeedback, meditation, lifestyle changes—and also a new type of therapy called neurofeedback, an offspring of EEG biofeedback.

 How does Neurofeedback work?

-NeurOptimal neurofeedback works by training the brain to use the present moment to decide what to do next, rather than old, often maladaptive patterns—like that route to the bakery.
+We use the dynamic NeurOptimal neurofeedback system for sessions and rentals.
+This advanced neurofeedback system works by training the brain to use the present moment to decide what to do next, rather than old, often maladaptive patterns—like that route to the bakery.
 It does this by triggering what’s called the orienting response, which is the brain’s ability to sense change in the environment and take in new information about what is different.

 There is no standard answer to this question because everyone’s central nervous system is unique.
 While we cannot predict what your brain will do with the information it receives from our neurofeedback training, we can offer a few guidelines.